mabiesen/microbit_group_presentation/README.md

 * The device is fitted with a number of onboard sensors, buttons, leds, and more.
 * The libraries available for the Microbit's programming are incredibly easy to work with.
 * The power consumption is incredibly low compared to a pi or arduino.
 Two triple A batteries that last a looong time. http://www.reuk.co.uk/wordpress/microbit-battery-capacity/
-* Numerous programming languages work well with the micro bit, including drage and drop languages for newcomers
+* Numerous programming languages work well with the micro bit, including drag and drop languages for newcomers
 * A basic kit, complete with micro-to-usb cable and triple A battery pack, is about 17 dollars(with shipping around 25 dollars)

 Interested?
 They can be purchased at the following link https://www.adafruit.com/product/3362.